 Even at the restaurants and shops, all the staff sat down together at lunch time, with a big meal for everyone to share.

-- There is no specific meal for Breakfast, Lunch or Dinner.
+In Thai Cuisine there is no specific meal for Breakfast, Lunch or Dinner

 They eat whatever meal they want.
 They can eat fried rice for breakfast, noodles for lunch and soup for dinner, or the opposite way around.